Spoken word by HUGUETTE CHATTERTON / Music by HASEEB ARSHAD / BROKEN DIAMONDS / JOHNNY VOZA ZOLA

 Cambridgeshire County Council announced last week that it plans to introduce a reservation fee of £1 for all adult library users from 13 June.
 As a result, users who are not able to travel into the centre of Cambridge but instead request books to collect at their nearest branch will in practice no longer have access to a free public library service.Read more

 Wednesday 1 June / 7.30 p.m. / River Lane Centre, River Lane, Cambridge CB5 8HP

-Everyone's welcome at our May meeting, at the wheelchair-accessible River Lane Centre (halfway along the road, opposite the junction with Beche Road and next to a small playground).
-Apologies to supporters who want to canvass for their parties the night before local elections: we weren't able to arrange an alternative date to our regular first Wednesday.Read more
+Everyone's welcome at our June meeting, at the wheelchair-accessible River Lane Centre (halfway along the road, opposite the junction with Beche Road and next to a small playground).
+As always we'll agree the agenda at the start, but here's a first draft.Read more

 Wednesday 25 May / 12.30 p.m. / Wesley Methodist Church, Christ's Pieces, Cambridge CB1 1LG